-This region also has a strong Maori history whose presence dates back to their exploration of the area in the 14th century.
+Rotorua is a steaming, hissing landscape complete with exploding geysers along with a strong Maori history whose presence dates to their exploration of the area in the 14th century.